Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Experiments

 \subsection{CIFAR-10}

-We further verify our postprocessing on image synthesis via Fr\'echet Inception Distance (FID)~\cite{Heusel2017GANsTB} on CIFAR-10~\cite{Krizhevsky2009LearningML}.
-As mentioned in~\secref{sec: postprocess}, our postprocessing method only requires a set of samples and real data and is agnostic to the base generation strategies.
-Thus, we conduct experiments on two base generative models:
+We further verify our classifier-centric understanding on image synthesis via Fr\'echet Inception Distance (FID)~\cite{Heusel2017GANsTB}, a commonly-used metric for generation quality, on CIFAR-10~\cite{Krizhevsky2009LearningML}.
+See~\secref{supp sec: cifar10 exp detail} for details.
+We choose EDM~\cite{Karras2022ElucidatingTD}, one of the state-of-the-art diffusion-based generative models on CIFAR-10, as our pre-trained model.

-\textbf{Base model as flow matching.} We train the base model following one of the state-of-the-art flow-matching-based generative models~\cite{Tong2023ImprovingAG} on CIFAR-10. ~\tabref{tab: cifar10} provides the quantitative results.
-We find that 1) CIFAR-10 has low entanglement, and 2) our postprocessing increases the quality of generations for high guidance scales.
-See Appendix~\ref{supp sec: cifar10} for qualitative results and a detailed analysis.

-\textbf{Base model as EDM~\cite{Karras2022ElucidatingTD}.} EDM is one of the state-of-the-art diffusion-based generative models on CIFAR-10.
 However, the pre-trained EDM model lacks conditioning dropout, making it incompatible with CFG.
 We re-train a CFG-compatible EDM, verifying correctness with FID 1.850 (ours with CFG scale 1.0)~\vs~1.849 (pre-trained).
-Postprocessing stabilizes the generation qualities across various guidance scales as shown in~\tabref{tab: cifar10_edm} and~\figref{fig: cifar10 edm cfg}.
+As shown in~\tabref{tab: cifar10 edm simplified}, the postprocessing step improves the generation quality across various guidance scales.
+Based on our analysis in~\secref{sec: postprocess}, our classifier-centric understanding holds on this high-dimensional data.